hari14official/Zentry-Vault/README.md

 ## ⚖️ Security Notice

-Zentry Vault provides both modern (AES) and legacy (TripleDES, RC4) cryptography.
+Zentry Vault provides both modern (AES  & DES) and legacy (TripleDES, RC4) cryptography.
 While legacy algorithms are included for research and compatibility, we **highly recommend** using AES-256 for all sensitive data.

 ## 📄 License